 OSP will work with you and/or your center staff to review the budget and scope of work to determine if any revisions are needed.
 Once the budget is agreed upon, OSP will send the project set-up form to SPA to create a chartstring in Columbia’s financial system.
 The chartstring is the “account number” for the project and gives Columbia’s financial system the information needed to hold funds and charge expenses in the right place.

 OSP will share the chartstring with you and your team, and we maintain a list of active project chartstrings.
 It is important to use the correct chartstring for expenses related to each project.

 OSP is responsible for confirming funding for all charges against sponsored projects at the School of Social Work.
 Please reach out for guidance about specific expenses.

 You and your team are responsible for narrative reporting to funders.
 OSP will work with central Sponsored Projects Finance (SPF) on invoicing and financial reporting.
 Please note that NIH RPPRs require SPA review and submission.

 OSP is here to support you and your projects!
 Please don’t hesitate to contact us with any questions.

 I need space for my research, who should I contact?

-Requests for additional space should be submitted to Gerard Bueno, Associate Dean for Administration, Finance & Planning with a copy to Allen Zweben, Senior Associate Dean of Research and Academic Affairs, and include the following:
+If you need additional space for your project please contact Gerard Bueno (firstname.lastname@example.org), Associate Dean for Administration, Finance & Planning with a copy to Heidi Allen (email@example.com), Associate Dean of Research, and include the following:

 - Justification for additional space including projected timeline for how long space will be needed

-- Verification of funding for new personnel who will occupy space, such as notice of grant award or approved budget
+- Funding source(s) for new personnel who will occupy space, including notice of grant award or approved budget if applicable

 OSP can provide verification of funding and duration of award.